ICNHodler/docs/Quarterly-Reports.md

 | Users | n/a | n/a | 28,268 | 43,992
 | Employees  | 20+4 | 30+4 | 34+4 | 36

+## Notes
 All figures are in USD.
+Employee numbers include outsourced employees (identified by + sign)